-Granholm reported to be Energy Secretary nominee
+Biden to name Granholm as energy secretary

-Arun Majumdar, a materials scientist and engineer who led a new research agency within the Energy Department under the Obama administration, is reportedly under consideration as deputy secretary.
+Arun Majumdar, a materials scientist and engineer who led a new research agency within the Energy Department under the Obama administration, is under consideration as deputy secretary, according to two people who spoke on the condition of anonymity because no decision had been finalized.
 Majumdar, who has been working for the Biden transition team and was considered a candidate himself for the top Energy post, is an enthusiastic advocate for modernizing the nation’s electricity grid.

 Granholm and Majumdar are both immigrants — she from Canada, he from India.
 Both come to the department from California with backgrounds and expertise in promoting and developing alternate technologies, even as the bulk of Energy’s mandate has to do with the maintenance and safeguarding of the nation’s nuclear weapons and handling the cleanup efforts at contaminated nuclear sites.

 In budgetary terms, the nuclear program consumes about 75 percent of the department’s budget, or $27 billion.

-“The Energy Department is actually the Nuclear Weapons Department,” said Daryl Kimbal, a spokesman for the Arms Control Association.
+“The Energy Department is actually the Nuclear Weapons Department,” said Daryl Kimball, a spokesman for the Arms Control Association.

-But its role in promoting research began getting more attention in the Obama Administration, and is likely to feature prominently under Biden, given his promises to tackle climate change.
+But its role in promoting research began getting more attention in the Obama administration and is likely to feature prominently under Biden, given his promises to tackle climate change.

-“I think it will be top of mind in the Biden Administration,” said Zeke Hausfather, director of climate and energy with the Breakthrough Institute, an environmental research center in Oakland, Calif.
+“I think it will be top of mind in the Biden administration,” said Zeke Hausfather, director of climate and energy with the Breakthrough Institute, an environmental research center in Oakland, Calif.

 Granholm “is a proven leader on jobs, renewables, and a clean energy future who will bring empathy and experience to the Department of Energy,” Christine Pelosi, a Democratic Party strategist in California, and the daughter of House Speaker Nancy Pelosi, tweeted Tuesday.
 “And she’s a trailblazing former governor who constantly lifts up other women.”

-Granholm was governor of Michigan when the Obama administration bailed out the auto companies during the Great Recession, and she became a vocal advocate for the development of electric vehicle technology in order to preserve her state’s industrial base.
-For the past decade she has been arguing that the United States could be left behind if it sits by while other countries continue to develop alternate energy technologies.
+Granholm was governor of Michigan when the Obama administration bailed out the auto companies during the Great Recession, and she became a vocal advocate for the development of electric vehicle technology to preserve her state’s industrial base.
+For the past decade, she has been arguing that the United States could be left behind if it sits by while other countries continue to develop alternate energy technologies.

 Global customers have already created a demand for cleaner products, she has said.